LLeon360/CS163-Projects-2024Fall/_posts/2024-12-13-team22-image-to-image.md

 ![CtrlXEarlyDiffusionFeatures]({{ '/assets/images/22/CtrlXEarlyDiffusionFeatures.jpg' | relative_url }})
 {: style="width: 800px; max-width: 100%;"}

 *The authors of the paper visualize the early diffusion features using real, generated, and condition images and feed the noised image through the model at high timesteps (early when sampling) and extract the features of the SDXL model and visualize the top 3 principal components.
-This illustrates how even at early sampling stages, the structual features already hold decent structural information which allows for semantic correspondence between two images via self-attention* [5].
+This illustrates how even at early sampling stages, the structual features already hold decent structural information which allows for semantic correspondence between two images via self-attention* [<a href="#references">5</a>].

 #### Spatially Aware Appearance Transfer

 ![SpatiallyAwareAppearanceTransfer]({{ '/assets/images/22/SpatiallyAwareAppearanceTransfer.jpg' | relative_url }})
 {: style="width: 800px; max-width: 100%;"}

-*Ctrl-X Spatially Aware Appearance Transfer, taken from Ctrl-X video presentation by Jordan Lin* [8]
+*Ctrl-X Spatially Aware Appearance Transfer, taken from Ctrl-X video presentation by Jordan Lin* [<a href="#references">8</a>]

 Then to perform spatially-aware appearance transfer: